-Now that we've got that figured out, it's time to get into all the ways you can make your eye shadow work for you.
-Tailoring your makeup to your eye shape will be game-changing.
-We reached out to celebrity makeup artist Jamie Dorman along with Glamsquad artistic director and makeup artist Kelli J. Bartlett to share their secrets to perfecting makeup for people gifted with almond-shaped eyes.
-Screenshot their advice and marvel at their makeup work, which illustrates each tip below.
+We reached out to celebrity makeup artist Jamie Dorman along with the artistic director of Glamsquad and makeup artist Kelli J. Bartlett to share their secrets to perfecting makeup for people with almond-shaped eyes.
+Keep scrolling for their advice and beautiful examples of eye-enhancing makeup that will leave you inspired.

-Use a Lighter Eyeliner on Your Bottom Waterline
+Tip 1: Use a Lighter Color on Your Bottom Waterline

-To add dimension to your eye shape, Dorman suggests using a black eyeliner on your upper lids and a slightly lighter eyeliner on your lower lashline.
-It's a super-subtle change that will accentuate your eye color.
+To add dimension to your eye shape, Dorman suggests using a black eyeliner on your upper lids and lighter color under your bottom lashes.
+It's a subtle change that will accentuate your eye color.

-This is a tried-and-true trick that Dorman says will add a gorgeous emphasis to your eye shape.
-Her technique for almond-shaped eyes is to add eye shadow to lower lash line with more exaggeration on the outer corners of the eye (example pictured above).
+Dorman touts adding eyeshadow on the bottom lash line will instantly emphasize your eye shape.
+Her technique for almond-shaped eyes is to add eyeshadow to the lower lash line with more exaggeration on the outer corners of the eye, as seen in the picture below.

 Another trick Bartlett implements for almond-shaped eyes is sweeping a lighter shadow over the iris of the eye, which is pretty much your entire lid, to give the illusion of a wider eye.

-When does a winged shadow ever not look stunning?
 Bartlett's final tip is all about enhancing your natural eye shape.
-"Accentuate almond eyes by adding a dark color on the outer half of the eye and smudging it beyond the lash line, out towards the temple," she instructs.
+"Accentuate almond-shaped eyes by adding a dark color on the outer half of the eye and smudging it beyond the lash line, out towards the temple," she instructs.

-To try out this tip, use a blendable, smoky shade that leans on the charcoal colorway like Darkhorse from Urban Decay.
+To try out this tip, Bartlett recommends using a smoky eyeshadow shade that has more of a charcoal hue.